Area of Interest: Architecture, Building & Planning

 Image and Recording:

-Please be advised that photographs and/or audio and video recording may occur at events organised by UNSW Built Environment (BE) for use on our website, marketing materials and publications.
-By entering a UNSW BE event, you consent to UNSW BE photographing or recording and using your image and likeness.
+Please be advised that photographs and/or audio and video recording may occur at events organised by UNSW School of Built Environment (BE) for use on our website, marketing materials and publications.
+By entering a UNSW School of BE event, you consent to UNSW School of BE photographing or recording and using your image and likeness.

 Is it ok if the name on my ticket or registration doesn't match the person who attends?

 No, the ticket name must match the individual attending.
 If you would like to change your registration details please contact us at email@example.com

 If you cannot attend one of our seminars, you are able to transfer your ticket to another person from your firm.
 However, you must notify BE with the replacement's contact details at least 48 hours before the event.